Our Children are our Trust.

 Christine Reynolds - Executive Headteacher and Director of School Improvement

 Christine has extensive experience as a primary head teacher and in addition to her substantive post, has been seconded to lead in a number of other Bury primary schools.
 Christine has worked as mentor to a number of current primary head teachers and has led the Bury head Teacher Programme for new head teachers.
 She has had LLE commissions through Bury Teaching School Alliance and has worked as an OTP facilitator for the BTSA.
 Christine has also taken a leading role in BTSA programmes such as the School Partnership Programme and the SSIF Strand 2 project.
 Prior to her appointment as the Executive Headteacher and Director of School Improvement at Oak LP, Christine was a highly successful head teacher at Unsworth Primary School.
 Christine has significant experience in delivering training, leadership development and in writing CPD programmes.

 Kristie Bloomfield - Chief Finance Officer and Executive Business Manager

-Kristie has 18 years of financial management experience managing multi-million-pound budgets, reporting to various boards and committees and completing multiyear budgets.
-She has extensive experience as a Business Director in a single academy trust, with expertise in income generation and all aspects of financial management, project management, marketing, HR, safeguarding, Health and Safety, estates and facilities management, and the writing and implementation of policies.
+Kristie has extensive financial management experience managing multi-million-pound budgets, reporting to various boards and committees and completing multiyear budgets.
+She has been a successful Business Director in a single academy trust, with expertise in income generation and all aspects of financial management, project management, marketing, HR, safeguarding, Health and Safety, estates and facilities management, and the writing and implementation of policies.
 Kristie has managed the internal and external audit arrangements and ensured compliance with academy accounting and legislation.

 Georgina Barnett - Human Resources Manager

-Georgina has over 10 years’ experience of working in HR and plays a pivotal role in managing the recruitment of staff across the Trust.
+Georgina has built up an impressive career in HR and she plays a pivotal role in managing the recruitment of staff across the Trust.
 Safer recruitment and the safeguarding of pupils is of paramount importance to her role, and Georgina’s expertise in this area is invaluable in selecting and recruiting staff.
 Georgina also supports existing staff within the whole range of HR functions across the Trust, from the maternity and paternity process to the payroll process.

 Debra Hoyle - Finance Manager

-Debra has over 30 years of experience in finance, with a career which began in banking and which involved gaining skills and knowledge in a variety of disciplines within this field.
+Debra has a significant amount of experience in finance, with a career which began in banking and which involved gaining skills and knowledge in a variety of disciplines within this field.
 During the course of her career in finance, Debra has gained her ACIB and CIPFA qualifications.
 Debra is responsible for the management of all financial processes and transactions across the Trust and she very much enjoys using her skills in an educational environment.

 Sharon Lewis - Executive P.A.

-Sharon has worked in education for the last 7 years, in the independent sector and more recently in the state sector.
+Sharon has worked in education in the independent sector and more recently in the state sector.
 She is an English graduate who qualified as a solicitor before taking a career break to raise her family.
 Sharon began her career in school administration as a Registrar, overseeing admissions procedures and organising school events.
 She is proud to provide administrative support to the Executive Leadership Team of the Oak Learning Partnership.